rafalmas/gript/README.md

 - unit testing coverage metered by Istanbul
 - HTML partials pre-loading into the Angular template cache
 - full concatenation/minification for all production js and css files
-- Live-reload capability—web page is auto-refreshed on change
+- Live-reload capability: web app is auto-refreshed if html, typescript or scss files change.
-- watch tasks
+- watch tasks: if your source files change, they will be checked for errors, compiled and then injected into your application.

 ## Structure requirements for applications supported